teamniteo/handbook/work-process.md

 In repositories where deployment involves database migrations and build verifications, we use a `PULL_REQUEST.md` template to provide delivery verification steps.

+### Continual Improvement

+Big cleanups (of code, documentation, or anything else) happen rarely.
+They are hard to organize, and to motivate for.
+Instead of doing big cleanups every few months (years?) when pain levels are high enough, we prefer to do constant tiny improvements with an approach called [Continual Improvement](https://en.wikipedia.org/wiki/Continual_improvement_process).

+For Niteo, this means that every Pull Request (except Priority Lane issues) should include at least one minor cleanup commit alongside the main PR commit.
+It does not need to be related to the main commit, it can be improvements for anything in the repo, however trivial.
+This can include code and documentation updates, typo fixes, or removal of something that no longer makes sense.

 ## Urgent Production Fixes